neoking89/owlsight/README.md

 ### Getting Started

 Now, lets start out by loading a model.
-Go to **config > huggingface**, choose a task like *text-generation* and press ENTER.
+Go to **config** and toggle a few times to the right to reach the **huggingface** section.
+Choose a task like *text-generation* and press ENTER.

 Then, use the *search* option to search for a model.
 You can first type in keywords before searching, like "llama gguf".
 This will give you results from the Huggingface modelhub which are related to models in the llama-family in GGUf format.